 A. To care for the employee's child after birth, or placement for adoption or foster care.
 Spouses who both work for the City are limited to 12 weeks of FMLA leave for the birth or adoption of a child or to care for a sick parent.
-However, if the FMLA leave is requested for either the husband's or the wife's consciousness, loss of work, restriction of work, or transfer to another job.
-Minor injuries such as scratches and cuts do not need to be reported to UOSHA if they require only minor first-aid treatment.
+However, if the FMLA leave is requested for either the husband's or the wife's own serious health condition, or the serious health condition of the couple's child, such single limit does not apply.